keepthrifty/keepthrifty.github.io/_posts/2016-10-10-become-twice-as-happy-with-half-as-much.md

 3. Bet on the feeling of freedom

-    {% assign tweet-text = "Every item you claim to own actually owns a little piece of you" %}
+    {% include tweet-link.html tweet-text="Every item you claim to own actually owns a little piece of you" %}

-    {% include tweet-link.html %}

     Your time and attention are split in a million different ways and every object in your possession commands a small amount